 NebraskAccess also offers ALL site visitors access to a directory of topically-arranged websites evaluated and compiled by Nebraska Library Commission reference librarians, as well as links to full-text Nebraska state government publications and digitized Nebraska historical resources.Funding

 NebraskAccess, formerly known as the Nebraska Statewide Database Program, began in 1998 with a $400,000 state appropriation.
-Since then the Nebraska Library Commission has purchased annual statewide access, on behalf of Nebraska libraries and residents, to Books in Print with Reviews, eLibrary (not available in schools), Fiction Connection, OCLC FirstSearch, HeritageQuest Online, and HW Wilson OmniFile Full Text and Biographies Plus Illustrated.
+Since then the Nebraska Library Commission has purchased annual statewide access, on behalf of Nebraska libraries and residents, to Books in Print with Reviews, eLibrary (not available in schools), OCLC FirstSearch, HeritageQuest Online, and OmniFile Full Text Select and Biography Reference Bank.

 Nebraska residents can also access the purchased databases from home or work using their Nebraska Driver's License or State Identification numbers.
 Driver's license and state ID numbers will only be used to prove Nebraska residency, in compliance with the license agreements governing database use, not to personally identify residents using NebraskAccess.
 The number you use to login to NebraskAccess will not be captured or stored on Nebraska Library Commission servers.